danychauvin/MoM_lacInduction/ReadMe.md

 these scripts rely heavily on `multidplyr`...

 ## Rmardown rendering
-designed as a Rmarkdown "site". hence requires rmarkdown dev version (as of April 2016).
+designed as a Rmarkdown "site". hence requires rmarkdown ≥ 1.0

 `index.Rmd` file is required for site_render() to execute.